 Everything is expensive.
 Fuel is EC$12.50 ($4.60 USD) per liter.

-A lot of food is imported.
+Because it’s an island, a lot of food is imported.
 2 boxes of Lucky Charms cereal in Antigua cost $9.25 USD per box (23 oz).

 In Houston, that cereal is $4.48 USD for 25 oz.

 Ground beef in Antigua is $5 USD/lb.
 In Houston, the price can vary from $2.99/lb to $5.19/lb depending on which part of the cow and how lean it is.

 Just some caution is needed.
 What Antigua calls a freeway is an ordinary two-lane street road.
 Their freeways are narrow and barely have any road markings.

 They drive on the left side of the road.
 The freeway speed limit is 40 mph.

 Not all streets have a name so having a map app with navigation is essential.